-A National Trail Association was elected in June.
-Executive 1987, with the vision establishing a National trail.
-Voyageur Trail Association Sections will be critical to achieving this and from support provincial governments vill be bringing about a important to national trail.
+A National Trail Association Executive was elected in June.
+1987, with the vision of The establishing a National trail.
+Voyageur Trail Association Sections will be critical to achieving this goal, and support from the governments provincial will be important bringing about a to national trail.
 In B.C. for example, it is predicted that 75% of that province's trail should be complete in 5 years.
 B.C. receives a lot of help from the provincial government.